GordonLesti/Lesti_Version/README.md

 * Create a Cronjob for automated cleanup of version-table
 * Load last Version on save and compare hash to only save REAL changes
 * Tests

+License:

+* the original module can be found on http://de.magentocommerce.com/magento-connect/lesti-version.html - so the license should be OSL - but Gordon Lesti didn't wrote anything regarding license - if you want to be sure - ask him.